Questions and Answers with Dr. Hancock

 Was it difficult to get set up with Hyperbarics?
 Can you help us dispel the myth?

-The second step is choosing an appropriate chamber that is large enough to treat all sizes of animals in your practice.
+The second step is choosing an appropriate chamber, that is large enough to treat all sizes of animals in your practice.
 The Sechrist SV500 hyperbaric animal chamber is a perfect choice compared to other chambers on the market.
 It is large enough to treat multiple patients at the same time and has the ability to treat animals as large as 180-200 pounds.
 Additionally, visualization in this chamber is excellent and patient monitoring is very easy.
 Another huge plus to the Sechrist chamber is the ability to run IV fluids and perform ECG monitoring while the patient is in the chamber.
 I also love that this chamber has the ability of dual function, so that it can operate as both a hyperbaric oxygen chamber and a free flow oxygen cage.
 This is ideal for veterinary practices where space may be limited.
-Additionally, the cost for a new Schneider Oxygen Cage can be as much as $15,000-$20,000.
+Additionally, the cost for a new Snyder Oxygen Cage can be as much as $15,000-$20,000.
 This adds a lot of value to the Sechrist chamber.

 There is some build out that is required for oxygen management and chamber set up, however in most cases this is a fairly simple process.
 Additionally, a company like Sechrist can help provide all the contacts and organization for contractors, making the buildout simple.